davetheunissen/gh-pipelines/README.md

 code ./gh-pipelines -r
 ```

 First up, create a directory in the repository for your workflow definitions.
-The semantic is to create a folder structure called `./github/workflows/`
+The convention is to create a directory structure `./github/workflows/`.
+GitHub identifies the YAML files at this location as workflow definitions.